Top 10 Job Interview Questions and Best Answers

 You don't need to memorize an answer, but do think about what you're going to say so you're not put on the spot during the job interview.
-Your responses will be stronger if you prepare in advance, know what to expect during the interview, and have a sense of what you want to focus on during your interview.

 Top 10 Interview Questions and Best Answers